-Action Responsible Party Timeframe Cost Encourage additional spec building City, DAD, Developers, CDA Jan-Dec Undetermined projects Market available industrial building City, DAD Aug-Dec Undetermined
+Action Responsible Party Timeframe Cost Encourage spec building projects City, DAD, Developers, CDA Jan-Dec Undetermined Market available buildings City, DAD Aug-Dec Undetermined

-Creation of a Local Investment Club-as the provision of speculative building space for commercial and industrial uses is seen as a priority for the community, as well as various other economic development initiatives, the expansion of supporting funding mechanisms is increasingly important.
+• Creation of a Local Investment Club-as the provision of speculative building space for commercial and industrial uses is seen as a priority for the community, as well as various other economic development initiatives, the expansion of supporting funding mechanisms is increasingly important.
 Local investment clubs have been successful in many communities across the state; which in theory operate to provide equity and forge public/private partnerships for development projects.

-In 2014, the City will encourage the formation of a local investment club.
+In 2016, the City will encourage the formation of a local investment club.
 The intent is to leverage private investment to augment available public resources to expand the local economic base, and develop an enhanced culture of collaborative community/economic development activities.